 Student A studies a language at school.
 She:

-- Learns grammar by using a grammar book.
-Tries to memorize the grammar rules and tries to apply them by doing exercises.
+- Learns grammar by using a grammar book, tries to memorize the grammar rules and applies them by doing exercises.

 - Learns lists of words from texts he was given in class and tries to memorize them using rote repetition.

 Student B studies a language on her own.
 She:

 - Uses the language by translating into her target language, speaking it with someone or writing and getting corrections online.

 - Downloads and reads texts from the Internet that she is highly interested in, highlights words and uses them later in texts or speeches she composes herself.